Demolition Costs

 What's Involved in Demolition?

-In this section, we're going to take you through the typical demolition of a small detached home to give you an idea about the process of demolishing a house.
-Of course, this won't be the same process for every project, but it will give you a brief idea of the steps involved.
+Let's go through the typical demolition of a small detached home to give you an idea about the process of demolishing a house.

-- First, all services will be cut off from the home, such as water, electricity, gas, phone line and other lines into the home.
+- All services will be cut off from the home, such as water, electricity, gas, phone line and any other lines into the home.

 - A boundary will be made around the construction site for the health and safety of pedestrians and anyone working on the site.